 SERN has a multilevel communication strategy addressed to different targets and with different aims.
 Members are responsible for communication towards citizens and local stakeholders.
 The Secretariat implements the communication strategy, acting directly towards the general public, the EU, and to national and international institutions.
-The Secretariat supports members in evaluating and disseminating project results and communicate them to the network stakeholders acting directly as in the case of the relations with EU, or supporting the members in communications towards citizens.
+The Secretariat supports the members in evaluating and disseminating specific project results, when relevant for the network.